evansibok/super-duper-articles/002-RN-Typescript-Starter/rn-typescript-starter.md

 **Cover Image Credits**: Photo by *[Muhammad Rosyid Izzulkhaq](https://unsplash.com/@rsdiz)*

 For javascript developers out there, I'm certain we've all heard about the popular kids on the block.
-I'm talking about React (Web application Development), React Native (Cross-platform mobile app development), and Typescript (The gateway to javascript superpowers).
+I'm talking about React (Web application Development), React Native (Cross-platform mobile app development), and Typescript (A javascript superset with static typing).

 If you haven't heard about Typescript, here's a blog post that serves as an [Introduction to Typescript and its Basic Types](../001-Typescript/intro-to-typescript.md).